paulsuh/pytest-scenario-files/README.md

 and outputs.
 This allows the developer to change and add test cases without making changes to the test code.

+The unit tests for this package are actually good examples of possible ways to use this package.
+Look in the files in the `tests/` directory and the corresponding files in the `tests/pytester_example_files` directory.

 ### Data File Structure

-Each data file may contain one or more sets of test data.
-This plugin supports yaml and json files.
+Each data file may contain one or more sets of test data, in either yaml or json format.
 The top level is a dict whose keys are the test ids.
 Each test id is a dict whose keys are fixture names and whose values are the test data.
 An example input file might be:

 ```yaml
 test1: